OCTOBER 3, 2014

 SEPTEMBER 30, 2014

 Boston College Graduate School of Social Work invites you to participate in an interactive PhD Information Session Webinar to learn about our PhD programs and ask questions.
 This session will be facilitated by the Program Director, Marcie Pitt-Catsouphes, and by current Boston College PhD students.
 More about the PhD Information Session Webinar »

 Boston College Graduate School of Social Work has announced a new Certificates Program within the MSW Program to give students the opportunity to engage in concentrated study in subject-specific areas of social work practice and expertise, allowing for enhanced skill sets and practice options.

-Seven certificate options will be offered in the areas of Child Welfare; Latino Leadership; Policy & Community Organizing; Refugees & Immigrants; School Social Work; Trauma; and Veterans & Military Families.
+Eight certificate options will be offered in the areas of Child Welfare; Latino Leadership; Neuroscience & Social Work; Policy & Community Organizing; Refugees & Immigrants; School Social Work; Trauma; and Veterans & Military Families.
 Certificate course offerings are subject to change each semester.

 Certificates require the completion of three specified courses within a chosen area.
 Students have the opportunity to earn up to two certificates in addition to their intervention method (Clinical or Macro) and their Field of Practice Concentration (Children, Youth & Families; Global Practice; Health & Mental Health; Older Adults & Families; or Individualized).